shaundano/project-elephant/docs/Phase 1/ec2.md

 **Create new key pair**

-!!! info "Key Pairs"
+!!! info "Note - Key Pairs"
     Key pairs provide an additional layer of security when accessing EC2 instances.
 You'll create the public/private key pair in your AWS account and keep the private key on your local machine.

 ### Storage

 **Use default settings for now**

-!!! note "Storage Management"
+!!! info "Note - Storage Management"
     You can always add more storage later if needed.
 I initially added storage for NVIDIA drivers, but it turned out to be unnecessary.

 ## Security Groups Configuration